Miragon/miranum-docs/docs/components/miranum-connect/java-client/miranum-worker.md

 public void doSomething(DoSomethingCommand doSomethingCommand) {};
 ```

-To further customize the generated element-templates the `@ElementTemplateProperty` annotation can be added to input
+To further customize the generated element-templates, the `@ElementTemplateProperty` annotation can be added to input
 and output parameter of the worker definition.
 For example, the name, type and constraints are configured in the `DoSomethingCommand`.
 ```java
 class DoSomethingCommand {